wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Stop Docker service in the system

-- After the backup is completed we request you to stop Docker service in the  WME Platform Instance and StudioWorkspace Instance / AppDeployment Instance.
+- After backup is completed we request you to stop Docker service in the  WME Platform Instance and StudioWorkspace Instance / AppDeployment Instance.
-- Connect to Instance via SSH then execute the below command
+- Connect to Instance via SSH then execute below command

 ```bash
 service docker stop